gokyeongryeol/ATES/README.md

     - `train-R`: {3, 11, 12, 18}

 ### 2. Install
-- Download and setup with an editable mode
+- git clone to any directory within `/mnt/` and setup with an editable mode
     ```bash
     pip install -e .
     ```